 The Inaugural GISCI Geospatial Core Technical Knowledge ExamR was offered mid-November 2015 at PSI testing centers across the US and was a great success!
 A score necessary to pass has been set at 75% of items answered correctly, and that score will apply to all subsequent Exam offerings.
 The length of the December Exam will be announced later this Summer.

 Exam Dates: Offered in the Summer & Fall of each year

-- International applications were accepted until October 1, 2016
+- International applications will be accepted until May 5, 2017

-- Applications for North American locations were accepted until November 15 2016
+- Applications for North American locations will be accepted until May 21, 2017

 We have an online application process in place for the 2017 Summer Exam offering.
 The Summer 2017 window is now open.

 You can apply through your registration log in to the site (see top right), and you will encounter the Exam Submission button as you advance..

 PSI has added testing locations for Canadian and International applicants in 2017.
 Testing locations can be found here: Exam Testing Locations

 GISCI 2017 Summer Exam Application - Now available online!

 Use your existing log in information, if you have already registered on our site.
 The Exam Application will appear as you move forward to access your account.
 You will be given the opportunity to update your contact information, if you have not already done so.